VorosDana/book_app/README.md

 `npm init` with node.js installed, and then `npm i` to install node package dependencies express, ejs, dotenv, and superagent

 ## Architecture
+Uses express to do server heavy-lifting, ejs to embed javascript and partials into 'public/' ejs views, uses superagent to read Google's free Book API

 ## Change Log
 #### 02-26-2019 9:37am - Application now has a fully-functional framework, with a stand-in filepath to index page